sheriljos/Reminder-Pro/README.md

 Mapping state to props is done using a function mapStateToProps()
 It is set as the first parameter to reducx's connect function

+#Rendering a list of reminders
+We have the list of state and props.
+But the user doesn't kniw about  it.
+So let us define renderReminder() helper method.
+In this method, we return unorderd list of reminders submitted by the user.
+First step, we want to acces our reminders.